Borrow/LendJust here for the exercises? Click here.

-Borrow and lend have similar meanings but use them differently.
-Here, we explain the different uses of the verbs borrow in lend in English.
+Borrow and lend have similar meanings but we use them differently.

 David and Lily love books!
-Lilly borrows books from the library every week.
+Lily borrows books from the library every week.

 David is planning to open a bookshop and the bank has just lent him money.